 Dealing with HMRC: Payment Plans and Contacting for Support

-So, if you have any doubt about paying your Self Assessment, then a proactive approach is necessary to ensure minimal additional charges.
-Setting up a payment plan with HMRC can be done via your accountant or direct with HMRC via Time to Pay.
+If you have any doubts about paying your Self Assessment, taking a proactive approach is essential to minimise additional charges.
+You can set up a payment plan with HMRC either through your accountant or directly via their Time to Pay service.
+For guidance on making changes to your return, check out this guide on how to amend your self-assessment tax return.

 For Self Assessment taxpayers, you can set up a payment plan online if:

-If you don’t meet one or more of the able criteria, you will need to contact HMRC direct to determine whether you qualify for monthly instalments.
+If you don’t meet one or more of the able criteria, you will need to contact HMRC directly to determine whether you qualify for monthly instalments.

 Understanding penalties and interest